Optimal day-ahead offering strategy for large producers based on market price response learning: Case study

-We solve the stochastic optimization problem (\ref{eq:stochastic_model_full}) through the scenario generation described in the previous section.
-This optimization problem will be solved for each day within the month of June 2019.
+We solve the stochastic optimization problem (\ref{eq:stochastic_model_full2}) through the scenario generation described in the previous section.
+This optimization problem will be solved for each day within the month of June 2023.
 In the Spanish market, producers send their offers at 12:00 for every hour of the following day.
 For that reason, the quantity offered per block ($Q_t^{\text{Max }i}$ ) and its true estimated cost ($C_t^i$) will be determined by solving the model (\ref{eq:discr_model}) to obtain the respective blocks for the GENCO.

 The proposed optimal offering problem has been solved through a Python 3.9.12 implementation, using Pyomo 6.3 \parencite{hart2017pyomo}.
-The selected mathematical solver for all the computations was Gurobi \parencite{gurobi} in its version 9.5.
-Besides, the computer employed included a CPU Intel Core i7 10700, RAM of 64 GB, and NVIDIA GeForce GTX 2060 graphic card.
+The selected mathematical solver for all the computations was Gurobi \parencite{gurobi} in its version 10.0.
+Besides, the computer employed included a CPU Intel Core i7 10700, RAM of 64 GB, and NVIDIA GeForce GTX 3060 graphic card.
 The computation time is dependent on the particular scenario set and the assigned parameters, especially $\sigma_t^i$, where a bigger value increases the decision space, and therefore, the computation time.
-In general, none of the following experiments took more than 30 minutes to reach global optimality.
+In general, most computationally demanding experiments took around 1 hour per day of the testing set to reach a 0.5\% optimality gap.

 As indicated, we use $\sigma_t^i$ to quantify possible deviations with respect to $C_t^i$.
-For example, if the production cost of the first block at time $t$ is 25€, and we set a variability of 10\%, $\sigma_t^i$ will have a value of 2.5€.
+For example, if the production cost of the first block at time $t$ is 25\euro, and we set a variability of 10\%, $\sigma_t^i$ will have a value of 2.5\euro.
 From now on, we will directly refer to $\sigma_t^i$ as this percentage.
 This variability has been applied to the first four non-zero cost blocks.
 For the remaining two blocks, $\sigma_t^i$ was set to zero, as their cost is so high that their price never intervenes in the marginal price formation.
 Moreover, the $\alpha$ value affecting the CVaR formulation is set to 10\%, that is, in the risk-averse case, we focus on improving the expected value of the scenarios below the 10th percentile of the profit distribution.